w3c-cg/threat-modeling/README.md

-# Specification 'threat-modeling'

-This is the repository for threat-modeling.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+This is the repository for the [Threat Modeling Community Group (TMCG)](https://www.w3.org/community/tmcg/).